JazzyLucas/SplashDown/README.md

         GetInput();
     }
 ```
 Save your script (Ctrl+S) and make sure Unity is able to compile it without problems (Go back to the Unity editor and if it's looking normal then it's good).
-Drag your PlayerControl script onto your Player **GameObject**.
-Now, we're going to reference your Player **GameObject** in the PlayerControl script component.
-The way you do this is by dragging the entire Player **GameObject** onto the area that says "Player Object".
+Drag your PlayerControl script onto your Player GameObject.
+Now, we're going to reference your Player GameObject in the PlayerControl script component.
+The way you do this is by dragging the entire Player GameObject onto the area that says "Player Object".
 It might be easier to see a quick gif of it being done:<br/>
 ![vid1](https://i.imgur.com/NsjOhgL.gif)<br/>
 Now, time for some action!
 Click the Play button located in the top middle of the Unity editor, use WASD to move your character, and watch him goooooo!
 Step 2 is complete!<br/>
 ![vid2](https://i.imgur.com/pI3P7v5.gif)<br/>